-Tigecycline, a glycylcycline, inhibits protein translation in bacteria by binding to the 30S ribosomal subunit and blocking entry of amino-acyl tRNA molecules into the A site of the ribosome.
+Tigecycline inhibits protein translation in bacteria by binding to the 30S ribosomal subunit and blocking entry of amino-acyl tRNA molecules into the A site of the ribosome.
 This prevents incorporation of amino acid residues into elongating peptide chains.
-Tigecycline carries a glycylamido moiety attached to the 9-position of minocycline.
-The substitution pattern is not present in any naturally occurring or semisynthetic tetracycline and imparts certain microbiologic properties to tigecycline.
 In general, tigecycline is considered bacteriostatic; however, Tygacil has demonstrated bactericidal activity against isolates of S. pneumoniae and L. pneumophila.

-Tigecycline has been shown to be active against most of the following bacteria, both in vitro and in clinical infections [see Indications and Usage (1)].
+Tigecycline has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections [see Indications and Usage (1)].

 Enterococcus faecalis (vancomycin-susceptible isolates)

 Staphylococcus aureus (methicillin-susceptible and -resistant isolates)